atonella/Battle_Drones/README.md

 - Confirm your choice with **Button 4**.

 ### Objective
-Shoot down other drones while avoiding their shots.
+Shoot down other vectrocopters while avoiding their shots.
-The first drone to score 10 kills wins.
+The first vectrocopter to score 10 kills wins.

 ### Respawning
 When destroyed, you respawn after a 4-second cooldown at a random location.
 Unlimited lives.